unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 4. Apply double threshold
 5. Track edge by hysteresis.

-Let's undserstand each of them intuitively.
-For more comprehensive overview, please check the given link at the end of this article.
-However, this article is already becoming too big, so we decide not to provide full implementation of code here rather than giving intuitive overview of algorithm of that code.
+Let's understand each of them intuitively.
+For a more comprehensive overview, please check the given link at the end of this article.
+However, this article is already becoming too big, so we decide not to provide the full implementation of code here rather than giving an intuitive overview of an algorithm of that code.
 But one can skip and jump to the [repo](https://github.com/iphton/Image-Data-Analysis-Using-Pythons/tree/gh-pages/Segmentation/Object%20Detection/Canny%20Edge%20Detector) for the code : :thumbsup:

 ## Process

-* First, apply **Gaussian filter**: to smooth the image in order to remove the noise.
+* First, apply the **Gaussian filter**: to smooth the image in order to remove the noise.
 As the edge detection is susceptible to noise in the image, so we have to remove the noise in the image.

 * Find the **[intensity gradients](https://en.wikipedia.org/wiki/Image_gradient)**: of the image.
-Smoothened image is then filtered with a **Sobel kernel** in both horizontal and vertical direction to get first derivative in horizontal direction ($G_x$) and vertical direction ($G_y$).
+The smoothened image is then filtered with a **Sobel kernel** in both the horizontal and vertical direction to get first derivative in horizontal direction ($G_x$) and vertical direction ($G_y$).
 Gradient direction is always perpendicular to edges.
 It is rounded to one of four angles representing vertical, horizontal and two diagonal directions.
 From these two images, we can find edge gradient and direction for each pixel as follows:

 $$
 \nabla f = {g_x \choose g_y} = \begin{vmatrix}